Saturday 26 May 19:00

 CANTIQUE CHAMBER CHOIR

 The Cantique Chamber choir is made up of sixteen voices from the Robertson Valley under the baton of Jaco Beeslaar, a local music teacher and organist.
 All the members are amateur singers and come from varied careers.
 Cantique mostly sings works from the Classical repertoire and in April 2013 they performed at the Klein Karoo National Arts Festival.
 Later that year they performed Haydn’s Nelson Mass with the St George’s Singers and the Cape Town Philharmonic under the direction of Dr Barry Smith at the Klein Karoo Klassique in Oudtshoorn.
 In 2014 and 2016 they appeared at the Greyton and Genadendal Classics for All Festival for the first time with “Vocal Alchemy” – a collection of choir works through the centuries.
-More recently they collaborated with the Ewens Trio of Robertson with their highly successful program ‘Affaire Française’.
+More recently they collaborated with the Ewens Trio of Robertson with their highly successful programme ‘Affaire Française’.
 This concert was dedicated entirely to the music of Gabriel Fauré with the main work his hauntingly beautiful Requiem in D minor.